-To learn more about Redirects and Google Search from google search central, watch this helpful video below!
+To learn more about Redirects and Google Search from Google search central, watch this helpful video below!

 How to Fix Redirected Images

 If you’re using WordPress, you can do this by going to the “Media” page and then editing the image.
-In the “Link To” section, update the URL to point to the correct image location.
+In the “Link To” section, update the URL to point to the correct picture location.

 You would need to update it to the new URL: